Wabash County Promise Scholarship Program

 Families can enroll in a CollegeChoice 529 account at school without making a deposit.
 Subsequent family and Promise Champion contributions to the 529 account can be made by check or bank transfer.
 Other arrangements for deposits are possible for families without checking accounts.
 See your school principal for details.

-Promise Scholarships from the Community Foundation will appear on the family’s CollegeChoice 529 semi-annual statement, and will be held in a protected account until the student wishes to use the scholarship for qualified education expenses.
+Promise Scholarships from the Community Foundation will be held in a protected account until the student wishes to use the scholarship for qualified education expenses.
 At that time, the Community Foundation will send the scholarship funds directly to the student’s college or training program.
 Scholarships not used for qualified educational expenses by age 26 are forfeited.